April 1, 2025

 Not all browsers support WebCodecs for audio (yet), so we can only rely on it for video.
 Fortunately, processing audio in CPU is much less taxing than video (you can fit almost 3 minutes of uncompressed audio in the same memory as one 4K video frame), so WebAssembly is a good match. libav.js can do this, too!

-3. Transcode files with a new Media Transform Server
+3. Speedy transcoding with Media Transform

 Most importantly, we built what we're calling a Media Transform Server.